 - Anti-inflammatory medications

-If you believe you may be suffering from TMD or some other neuromuscular dentistry-related disorder, please contact our Park City neuromuscular dentistry office today to schedule your initial exam and consultation.
+If you believe you may be suffering from TMD, migraines or some other neuromuscular dentistry-related disorder, please contact our Park City neuromuscular dentistry office today to schedule your initial exam and consultation.
 Dr. Peterson serves patients in Salt Lake City and Park City, Utah.

 For more information on TMJ and TMD Treatments click here.
 You can also fill out our personalized questionnaire with this link: Temporomandibular Joint Disorder (TMD) Questionnaire

 Advanced Cosmetic Dentistry proudly provides Park City, Salt Lake City, Duchesne, Vernal, Midway, Heber UT and the surrounding areas with advanced TMJ treatment services.
 Call today for your consultation at (435) 503-8841 or complete a Contact Form here!